C2SM/spack-c2sm/docs/SpackCommands.rst

 * -c --clean_build: Clean build
 * -j <JOBS>, \--jobs <JOBS>: Explicitly set number of parallel jobs

-* \--test {root,dycore,all}: If root is chosen, run COSMO testsuite before installation (but skip tests for dependencies).
-If dycore is chosen, run test for Dycore and COSMO testsuite.
+* \--test {root,all}: If root is chosen, run COSMO testsuite before installation (but skip tests for dependencies).
                       If all is chosen,
                       run package tests during installation for all packages.
 * -c, \--clean_build: Clean dev-build
 * \--dont-restage: If a partial install is detected, don't delete prior
 * -u, \--until: Phase to stop after when installing
+* -n, \--no-checksum: Do not use checksums to verify downloaded files (unsafe)

 Spack location
 --------------